-Wondering where you should be eating in Los Angeles right now?
-You’re in the right place.
-The Infatuation Hit List is your guide to the city’s best new restaurants.
+Welcome to The Infatuation Hit List, your guide to the city’s best new restaurants.

 And when we say “best new restaurants,” we mean it.
-Because we’ve tried every single one of these places - and we’ve also left off countless spots that simply aren’t as worthy of your time and money.
+Because we’ve tried every single one of these places - and we’ve also left off countless spots that simply aren’t worth your time and money.

 The Hit List is our record of every restaurant that’s opened in the past year that we’d highly recommend you try.
 This guide is sorted chronologically, so at the top you’ll find our latest entries to this list (the newest spots), and as you keep scrolling you’ll find the places that are on the older side - but are great enough that we still haven’t stopped talking about them.

 And if you’re looking for the best new places to drink in LA, we’ve got that covered, too - check out our Bar Hit List.